Editing vs Retouching

 - CROP/STRAIGHTEN - If an images is slightly tilted or we need to zoom in to remove distractions

-- APPLY SIGNATURE LOOK - After all the above is completed, I add my own custom look to the images.
+- APPLY SIGNATURE LOOK - After all the above is completed, we add my own custom look to the images.

 - SKIN SOFTENING